Kyle Tucker Player Props: Astros vs. Yankees

 Kyle Tucker At The Plate

-- Tucker has driven in a run in 44 games this season (41.1%), including 20 games with more than one RBI (18.7%).
+- Tucker has driven in a run in 45 games this year (41.7%), including 20 games with more than one RBI (18.5%).
 He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.